-Rae Jean and Andrew Muir, both PIs under the NIH multiple PI mechanism, received a five-year grant in September 2013 from the National Institute on Alcohol Abuse and Alcoholism to test an innovative integration treatment model for persons with hepatitis C and alcohol use (Hep ART).
-The treatment model integrates mental and physical health care through more integrated systems at the clinic level (e.g., placing addictions therapists on-site in liver clinics) and through therapy content (e.g., sessions discussing liver health, nutrition, stress, and alcohol use).
-In addition to testing this model at the Duke Liver Clinic, they are pleased to partner with Michael Fried and Donna Evon at the UNC Liver Clinic, and with Susanna Naggie at the Durham Veterans Affairs Liver Clinic.
+Rae Jean is also PI, with Andrew Muir, MD, using the multiple PI mechanism, on an NIH-funded randomized controlled trial testing an innovative integration treatment model for persons with hepatitis C and alcohol use (Hep ART).
+The treatment model integrates mental and physical health care through enhanced systems at the clinic level (e.g., placing addictions therapists on-site in liver clinics) and through therapy content (e.g., sessions discussing liver health, nutrition, stress, and alcohol use).